-If a DRE or PSA test detects an abnormality, your doctor may recommend further tests to determine whether you have prostate cancer, such as:
+If prostate cancer screening detects an abnormality, your doctor may recommend further tests to determine whether you have prostate cancer, such as:

 - Ultrasound.
-If other tests raise concerns, your doctor may use transrectal ultrasound to further evaluate your prostate.
-A small probe, about the size and shape of a cigar, is inserted into your rectum.
+During a transrectal ultrasound, a small probe, about the size and shape of a cigar, is inserted into your rectum.
 The probe uses sound waves to create a picture of your prostate gland.

 Determining whether prostate cancer is aggressive

 When a biopsy confirms the presence of cancer, the next step is to determine the level of aggressiveness (grade) of the cancer cells.
-A laboratory pathologist examines a sample of your cancer to determine how much cancer cells differ from the healthy cells.
+A doctor in a lab examines a sample of your cancer cells to determine how much cancer cells differ from the healthy cells.
 A higher grade indicates a more aggressive cancer that is more likely to spread quickly.

 Most Gleason scores used to assess prostate biopsy samples range from 6 to 10.
 A score of 6 indicates a low-grade prostate cancer.
 A score of 7 indicates a medium-grade prostate cancer.
 Scores from 8 to 10 indicate high-grade cancers.

 - Genomic testing.
 Genomic testing analyzes your prostate cancer cells to determine which gene mutations are present.
 This type of test can give you more information about your prognosis.
 But it's not clear who might benefit most from this information, so the tests aren't widely used.
 Genomic tests aren't necessary for every person with prostate cancer, but they might provide more information for making treatment decisions in certain situations.

 Once a prostate cancer diagnosis has been made, your doctor works to determine the extent (stage) of the cancer.
 If your doctor suspects your cancer may have spread beyond your prostate, one or more of the following imaging tests may be recommended:

 - Bone scan